 The College has a keen interest in developing its own staff and believes in recruiting from within for middle manager and senior roles.
 Staff are identified through succession planning, where possible, and trained in readiness.

-I joined as a teacher of maths, became second in department, had a year as an assistant Housemistress, was appointed as the head of the Maths department, then moved into Senior Management with five years as Head of Middle School to then become Deputy Head (Staff & Operations).
+I joined as a teacher of maths, became second in department, had a year as an assistant Housemistress, was appointed as the head of the Maths department, then moved into Senior Management with five years as Head of Middle School to then become Deputy Head (Staff & Operations) and more recently Senior Deputy Head.
 The saying goes, you only get out what you put in; I have given a lot to this school but have been richly rewarded, both personally and professionally.

 When I first applied, I worried that I didn’t have an independent boarding school background, but this hasn’t been an issue.
 I feel fully a part of school life and yet I don’t live on site – when I joined I commuted happily from Brighton, and now drive even further, from Surrey.
 This hasn’t held me back either, for many years I was Head of Department and then an Assistant Housemaster in a day house, which I loved, and then joined SMT in 2017.